vindah/EmailWebAutomation/README.md

 # EmailWebAutomation
-This repo consists of cypress test code for some test cases created for gmail automation
+This repo consists of Selenium test code for some test cases created for gmail automation to send an email and assert what was sent.

 To run the test code: